ReemNeama/eventati_book/docs/booking_integration.md

                                     │
                                     ▼
 ┌─────────────────────────────────────────────────────────────────────────┐
-│                           TEMPDB / FIREBASE                             │
+│                           TEMPDB / SUPABASE                             │
 │                                                                         │
-│  Stores booking data (currently in TempDB, will be Firebase in future)  │ └─────────────────────────────────────────────────────────────────────────┘
+│  Stores booking data (currently in TempDB, will be Supabase in future)  │ └─────────────────────────────────────────────────────────────────────────┘
 ```